marcoFroe/uibk_hpc_25/proseminar/06/submission/report.md

 ![time-vs-ranks](./t2-time_vs_num_ranks.png)

-This also reflects in the speed-up where 96 ranks on 5000 particles now achieve a value of 11.96 instead of 10.67 for the uniform distribution.
+This is also reflected in the speedup where 96 ranks on 5000 particles now achieve a value of 11.96 instead of 10.67 as they did for the uniform distribution.

 ![speedup-vs-ranks](./t2-speedup_vs_num_ranks.png)

-In terms of efficiency this boosts the value for 5000 particles to $\text{efficiency}_{96}= \frac{11.96}{96} \approx 0.12$.
-Which is a significant (not) increase of 0.1.
+In terms of efficiency, this boosts the value for 5000 particles to $\text{efficiency}_{96}= \frac{11.96}{96} \approx 0.12$, which is an increase of 0.01.

-These results are to be expected since the used algorithm is the most naive one possible which can not take advantage of any spacial optimization.
-If for example the Barnes-Hut algorithm had been used I expected a decrease in performance the closer the particles are together, since then the distance condition can not be fulfilled, and one ends up again at calculating the forces between each pair.
+These results were to be expected.
+After all, our algorithm is very naive and does not include any spacial optimization.
+If, for example, the Barnes-Hut algorithm had been used, a decrease in performance for the non-uniform distribution was to be expected as the distance condition would be fulfilled less frequently, resulting in the approxomation degenerating to the naive calculation of the forces between each pair.

 # Sidenote